 surprised and you may need a short while to get used to that, after

 which you can enjoy music as if you were at the concert hall, or like

 if you were in a Jazz club.
 Closing

 your eyes makes the illusion more complete as the brain privileges

 visual information above sound.
 Some have compared the clarity of the

 sound to that of electrostatic or panel loudspeakers (as these can also

 reproduce pulses and phase) but then without the

-usual drawbacks in size, lack of dynamics, critical placement and lack
+usual drawbacks of size, limited power or dynamics, critical placement

 The reproduction of sonic